 The room was the kind of silent only known when the reality resonates that there are two-dozen people in a room and it is expected to hear the routine pattern of breaths and movement, but it is not possible because the ability has been collectively taken.

-“He died in battle a week later,” Grandma said, another soundless moment skipped for impact.
+And Grandma gave it.
+“He died in battle a week later,” she said, another soundless moment skipped for impact.
 They were evermore silent

 “Grandma,” her 13-year old granddaughter Beth, sincerely responded, “Thank you.”